Pi Kappa Phi: Local chapter and member misconduct

 In 2021, the chapter at Virginia Tech was removed from campus and lost its national charter after it was determined they were guilty of alcoholic beverage and other policy violations, and causing upwards of $18,000 worth of damage to their on-campus fraternity house.

 On February 11, 2022, members of the Beta Chapter of the fraternity at Presbyterian College were involved in what the school's president called "racist, misogynistic, and hateful behaviors" before a women's lacrosse game vs. Howard University, a HBCU, at the college.
 After a three month independent investigation, several students were expelled and the fraternity was permanently removed from campus.

 In 2024, three members of the chapter at the University of Alabama were arrested after multiple reports of hazing came out against the fraternity.
 Among the allegations, students pledging the fraternity alleged they were "forced to their hands and knees as part of the fraternity’s 'Rules Night,'" and "While on their hands and knees, pledges were yelled at, stepped on, pushed, had items thrown at them, and had beer poured on them."
 Furthermore, additional video has shown they were forced to "perform forced calisthenics, including wall sits and push-ups."

+In 2025, the chapter at the University of Houston was shut down for hazing.
+Also a former pledge filed a $10 million lawsuit against the fraternity for serious physical injuries and psychological abuse.
+In his lawsuit it states he was pressured to complete grueling workouts, eat food to the point of vomiting, sleep deprivation, late-night driving of fraternity members, and simulated waterboarding with a garden hose.